 Note: Three new judges – Mohit, Shaily, and Pratham – have no confirmed personal net worth in the public domain.
 (For context, Minimalist was acquired for ₹2,955 crore in 2025 and Fixderma's company valuation was reported around ₹1,500 crore, indicating the scale of those businesses.)

 As shown above, the richest Shark Tank India judges are at the top of the list.
 Ritesh Agarwal, at roughly ₹16,000 crore, is by far the richest judge on Shark Tank India.
 He's followed by newcomers like Varun Alagh (₹5,900 crore) and veteran shark Amit Jain (₹2,900 crore).
 Even the "smaller" sharks command considerable wealth – for example, Namita Thapar and Peyush Bansal each have around ₹600 crore to their name.
 It's clear that all Shark Tank India judges net worth figures are in the hundreds or thousands of crores, reflecting the success of the companies they lead.
-Having such high-net-worth individuals on the panel means entrepreneurs not only get funding, but also mentorship from business leaders who have built unicorns and industry-leading brands.
+Having such high-net-worth individuals on the panel means entrepreneurs not only get funding, but also mentorship from business leaders who have built unicorns and industry-leading brands - a level of investor calibre also seen among the bharat ke super founders judges.

 Before Season 5's supersized lineup, Shark Tank India featured a core cast of judges that evolved each season.
 Here's a brief rundown for context: